jameschristou/StartUpTaskRunner.NetCore/readme.md

 An example usage can be found in the console app project `core-startuptaskrunner-testapp`.

 ### Build
-To build the test app just run on the command line.
+To build this application just run `dotnet build StartUpTaskRunner.csproj` at the command line.

 ### Run
+To run this application just run `dotnet run StartUpTaskRunner.csproj` at the command line.